openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `resourceId` for each plane can be obtained in your [Rooftop Sites](https://toolkit.solcast.com.au/rooftop-sites)

 `refreshInterval` of forecast data needs to respect the throttling of the Solcast service.
-If you've 25 free calls per day, each plane needs 2 call per update a refresh interval of 120 minutes will result in 24 call per day.
+If you've 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 call per day.

 Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.